kaspar-p/types-of-ants/README.md

   <div>ant on the can</div>
   <div>french ant</div>
   <div>reformed ant (stole your lunch, won't do it again)</div>
+  <div>ant with a bf that hasn't asked her if she wants to be his valentine</div>
   <div>unattentive ant</div>
   <div>ant that found out they're canadian</div>
   <div>ashamed ant</div>